10 days / 9 nights

 Tonight we celebrate a great trip with an all-you-can-eat izakaya dinner.
 Eat, drink and plan your next trip to Japan!

 On our final day in Japan we’ll witness the intensity of sumo.
-Watch two former professional sumo wrestlers go to toe-to-toe in a sumo demonstration.
-If you’re feeling bold, perhaps you can face off against them too!
+Watch two former professional sumo wrestlers go to toe-to-toe in a sumo demonstration or witness the intensity of sumo training in a sumo stable.
+At the sumo demonstration, if you’re feeling bold, perhaps you can face off against them too!

 After conquering the sumo wrestlers, we head to Tsukuji Outer Market.
 The former site of Tokyo’s iconic seafood market, Tsukuji remains an important source for fresh seafood and produce and is a favourite among restauranteurs.